-10 Items You Need to Have the Most Romantic Valentine’s Day Picnic
+10 Items You Need to Have a Romantic Valentine’s Day Picnic

 Drop the yearly routine of testing out that up-and-coming restaurants —try something new that guarantees alone time with your date: a Valentine’s Day picnic.
 You have to figure out the right spot before addressing what you need to take with you.
 Head out to your favorite sunset viewing spot on a beach, a secluded park, or a little alcove on a natural trail.
 If the weather at your location insists on staying stuck in the 30s, move the date indoors by a fireplace or somewhere with a great view.

 Every romantic Valentine’s Day picnic needs a picnic blanket, that old wicker basket with two flaps and some disposable cutlery.
 Now that you’ve known the basics, you’ll need to add the Valentine’s Day special decor to spice up the meal.
 You can top off the settings with something cute and romantic, like flowers to set in the middle or a candle if it’s not windy.
 Show you put thought into planning the date by going all out with the decor

 I’d probably go with a red cabernet, since it goes best with the holidays.
 Choosing a bottle of red fits the general V-Day color scheme, but a glass of white works well with the sweet vibes of a Valentine’s Day picnic.
 As long as you don’t sip too much, wine helps to keep your mood relaxed – learn to pace, nobody likes a person who can’t pace.
 Just don’t forget to bring a corkscrew.